 - Pharmaceutical community health workers: The program requires approximately 15-percent time from a pharmaceutical health worker.
-Information provided in June 2013 indicates that one additional full-time employee supplements the health project's overall pharmaceutical assistance program to accommodate growth in this service area.
+One additional full-time employee supplements the health project's overall pharmaceutical assistance program to accommodate growth in this service area.

-- Other community health workers: The health project employs seven trained health workers who spend some of their time supporting the medical navigator by managing other aspects of cases, such as applying for food stamps, Medicaid, and Social Security benefits (updated June 2013).
+- Other community health workers: The health project employs seven trained health workers who spend some of their time supporting the medical navigator by managing other aspects of cases, such as applying for food stamps, Medicaid, and Social Security benefits.

 Funding SourcesState of Michigan

-The State Department of Correction's MPRI fiduciary allocated $44,700 in State funding to the health project to provide health-oriented services during the 2012-13 fiscal year, which supports one full-time health navigator.
-A 1-year AMERICORP contract funded the pharmaceutical health worker; this individual is now employed as a regular health project staff member, with 15 percent of salary allocated to the prisoner release program (updated June 2013).
+The State Department of Correction's MPRI fiduciary allocated $44,700 in State funding to the Health Project to provide health-oriented services during the 2012-13 fiscal year, which supported one full-time health navigator.
+A 1-year AMERICORP contract funded the pharmaceutical health worker; this individual was then employed as a regular health project staff member, with 15 percent of salary allocated to the prisoner release program.

 In March 2012, the Michigan Department of Corrections changed the funding structure from cost reimbursement to a unit cost basis.
-The health project bills scheduled amounts for intake and health assessment, enrollment in the food assistance program and pharmaceutical assistance programs, and referrals to primary care homes and other social services.
-The capped unit cost paid by the state is $325 per parolee.
+The health project billed scheduled amounts for intake and health assessment, enrollment in the food assistance program and pharmaceutical assistance programs, and referrals to primary care homes and other social services.
+The capped unit cost paid by the state was $325 per parolee.
 This unit cost does not include interim drugs provided while the parolee awaits enrollment.
-The Department of Corrections reimburses for the actual cost of interim medications provided by the health project's program.
+The Department of Corrections reimbursed for the actual cost of interim medications provided by the health project's program.

 Getting Started with This Innovation